SolaceLabs/solace-tryme-cli/PARAMETERS.md

 Options:

+  /* MESSAGE OUTPUT SETTINGS */
+  --output-mode <MODE>                        [advanced] message print mode: DEFAULT, PROPS OR
+                                              FULL (default: "DEFAULT")

+  /* ADVANCED MESSAGE SETTINGS */
+  --content-type <CONTENT_TYPE>               [advanced] payload content type (default:
+                                              "text/plain")
+  --time-to-live <MILLISECONDS>               [advanced] the time before a message is discarded or moved
+                                              to a DMQ
+  --dmq-eligible [BOOLEAN]                    [advanced] the DMQ eligible flag (default: true) --timeout <MILLISECONDS>                    [advanced] the timeout value (default: 5000) --message-id <MESSAGE_ID>                   [advanced] the application-provided message ID --message-type <MESSAGE_TYPE>               [advanced] the application-provided message type --correlation-key <CORRELATION_KEY>         [advanced] the application-provided message correlation
+                                              key for acknowledgement management --delivery-mode <MODE>                      [advanced] the application-requested message delivery mode 'DIRECT' or 'PERSISTENT' (default: "PERSISTENT") --reply-to-topic <TOPIC>                    [advanced] string which is used as the topic name for a response message --user-properties <PROPS...>                [advanced] the user properties (e.g., "name1: value1" "name2: value2")

-  /* SESSION SETTINGS */
+  /* REQUEST SESSION SETTINGS */
-  -cn, --client-name <CLIENT_NAME>       [advanced] the client name (default: an auto-generated
+  -cn, --client-name <CLIENT_NAME>            [advanced] the client name (default: an
-                                         client name)
+                                              auto-generated client name)
-  --description <DESCRIPTION>            [advanced] the application description (default: "Request
+  --description <DESCRIPTION>                 [advanced] the application description (default:
-                                         application created via Solace Try-Me CLI") --read-timeout <MILLISECONDS>          [advanced] the read timeout period for a connect operation (default: 10000) --connection-timeout <MILLISECONDS>    [advanced] the timeout period for a connect operation (default: 3000) --connection-retries <MILLISECONDS>    [advanced] the number of times to retry connecting during initial connection setup (default: 3) --reconnect-retries <NUMBER>           [advanced] the number of times to retry connecting after a connected session goes down (default: 3) --reconnect-retry-wait <MILLISECONDS>  [advanced] the amount of time between each attempt to connect to a host (default: 3000) --keepalive <MILLISECONDS>             [advanced] the amount of time to wait between sending out keep-alive messages to the VPN (default: 3000) --keepalive-interval-limit <NUMBER>    [advanced] the maximum number of consecutive Keep-Alive messages that can be sent without receiving a response before the session is declared down (default: 3) --include-sender-id [BOOLEAN]          [advanced] include a sender ID on sent messages (default: false) --generate-sequence-number [BOOLEAN]   [advanced] include sequence number on messages sent (default: false) --log-level <LEVEL>                    [advanced] solace log level, one of values: FATAL, ERROR, WARN, INFO, DEBUG, TRACE (default: "ERROR")
+                                              "Request application created via Solace Try-Me CLI") --read-timeout <MILLISECONDS>               [advanced] the read timeout period for a connect operation (default: 10000) --connection-timeout <MILLISECONDS>         [advanced] the timeout period for a connect operation (default: 3000) --connection-retries <MILLISECONDS>         [advanced] the number of times to retry connecting during initial connection setup (default: 3) --reconnect-retries <NUMBER>                [advanced] the number of times to retry connecting after a connected session goes down (default: 3) --reconnect-retry-wait <MILLISECONDS>       [advanced] the amount of time between each attempt to connect to a host (default: 3000) --keepalive <MILLISECONDS>                  [advanced] the amount of time to wait between sending out keep-alive messages to the VPN (default: 3000) --keepalive-interval-limit <NUMBER>         [advanced] the maximum number of consecutive Keep-Alive messages that can be sent without receiving a response before the session is declared down (default: 3) --include-sender-id [BOOLEAN]               [advanced] include a sender ID on sent messages (default: false) --generate-sequence-number [BOOLEAN]        [advanced] include sequence number on messages sent (default: false) --log-level <LEVEL>                         [advanced] solace log level, one of values: FATAL, ERROR, WARN, INFO, DEBUG, TRACE (default: "ERROR")

   /* REQUEST SETTINGS */
   --send-timestamps [BOOLEAN]                 [advanced] include a send timestamp on sent messages
                                               (default: false)
   --send-buffer-max-size <NUMBER>             [advanced] the maximum buffer size for the transport
                                               session. (default: 65536)
-  --window-size <NUMBER>                 [advanced] the maximum number of messages that can be published
+  --window-size <NUMBER>                      [advanced] the maximum number of messages that can be
-                                         without acknowledgment (default: 50) --acknowledge-timeout <MILLISECONDS>   [advanced] the time to wait for an acknowledgement, before retransmitting unacknowledged messages (default: 2000) --acknowledge-mode <MODE>              [advanced] the acknowledgement receive mode - PER_MESSAGE or WINDOWED (default: "PER_MESSAGE")
+                                              published without acknowledgment (default: 50) --acknowledge-timeout <MILLISECONDS>        [advanced] the time to wait for an acknowledgement, before retransmitting unacknowledged messages (default: 2000) --acknowledge-mode <MODE>                   [advanced] the acknowledgement receive mode - PER_MESSAGE or WINDOWED (default: "PER_MESSAGE")

-  /* MESSAGE SETTINGS */
-  --message-id <MESSAGE_ID>              [advanced] the application-provided message ID --message-type <MESSAGE_TYPE>          [advanced] the application-provided message type --correlation-key <CORRELATION_KEY>    [advanced] the application-provided message correlation key for
-                                         acknowledgement management
-  --delivery-mode <MODE>                 [advanced] the application-requested message delivery mode
-                                         'DIRECT' or 'PERSISTENT' (default: "PERSISTENT") --reply-to-topic <TOPIC>               [advanced] string which is used as the topic name for a response message --user-properties <PROPS...>           [advanced] the user properties (e.g., "name1: value1" "name2: value2") --content-type <CONTENT_TYPE>          [advanced] payload content type (default: "text/plain") --output-mode <MODE>                   [advanced] message print mode: DEFAULT, CONCISE OR FULL (default: "DEFAULT") --pretty [BOOLEAN]                     [advanced] prettify the payload (default: false)

   /* HELP OPTIONS */
-  -hm, --help-more                       display more help for command with options not shown in basic
+  -hm, --help-more                            display more help with options not shown in basic
                                               help
   -he, --help-examples                        show cli request examples -h, --help                                  display help for command
 ```

 </details>